-The Acer Nitro VG271 is a great monitor for gaming.
-The fast, 144Hz refresh rate and excellent response time delivers outstanding clear motion, and it supports FreeSync, even from recent NVIDIA graphics cards.
-There is very little input lag, for an extremely responsive gaming experience.
+The Acer Nitro VG271 is a very good monitor for gaming.
+The fast, 144Hz refresh rate and excellent response time deliver outstanding clear motion, and it supports FreeSync, even from recent NVIDIA graphics cards.
+There's very little input lag, for an extremely responsive gaming experience.
 The 1080p resolution might be disappointing for some gamers, though.

 The stand is quite small, leaving lots of room in front of the display for small objects.
 Unfortunately, it wobbles quite a bit when nudged.

 The stand has a great tilt range, but that's it.
-It can't swivel, and there is no height adjustment.
-There is no cable management either.
+It can't swivel, and there's no height adjustment.
+There's no cable management either.

 The back of the monitor is quite basic.
 There are vents along the 'v' shaped protrusion on the back, and a VESA mount can be attached directly to the back, without any spacers or adapters.
-There is a quick release on the stand, great for mobile professionals that need to move the monitor quickly.
+There's a quick-release on the stand, great for mobile professionals that need to move the monitor quickly.